The 5 Best Types of Boat Flooring Materials to Put Underfoot

 How to Choose Your Boat Flooring

-With the rapid advent of materials science, more and more boat flooring materials are hitting the marine market every couple of years.
+With the rapid advent of materials science, more and more boat flooring material options are hitting the marine market every couple of years.

-The choice of the correct material, however, would depend on its durability, cost, aesthetic value and toughness.
+The choice of the best boat flooring material, however, would depend on its durability, cost, aesthetic value and toughness.

 A combination of all four materials may also be used to protect different parts of the boat depending on its exposure to the elements and frequency of use.